craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/what-im-for-principle-stacks.md

 ## Sorted into a "side"

+I've been working on clarifying my own stack focused on the principles that drive my position on the issues of the day.
+It's hard work to engage and to not revert to being reactive and angry.

 I believe the vast majority of people in America share most of the same principles.
 But, small differences in how we prioritize those principles can seem irreconcilable.
 Instead of doing the work to try to understand those differences with empathy, it's easier to question motivations.
 This helps build an increasing and self reinforcing set of grievances.
 There are people in this world with bad motivations, but far fewer than many people seem to believe.

 Now, we're more than ever sorted into two "sides" where what we're against seems to be the main motivator over what we're for.
 More and more people seem to be giving up on engaging and treating each conflict as a blood fued instead of a family disagreement.
 It's dangerous territory for our collective common good as Americans and human beings as a whole.
 Not everything is a zero sum game, but if everything gets treated as one we will all lose.